 Update Dec 26, 2019

 I was contacted by Frank Hoffmann, a Korean studies specialist, and art historian who found my website during his research.
-A few years ago, he wrote the book “Berlin Koreans and Pictured Koreans,” which can now be downloaded here for free.
+A few years ago, he wrote the book “Berlin Koreans and Pictured Koreans,” which can now be downloaded here.

 The book also covers a few pages that concern the composer of the Korean national anthem and the Manchukuo Legation (embassy) in Berlin, in the early 1940s.
 Frank writes further, “I have the full biography of the secretary that signed and issued the Manchukuo visa on page seventeen (the name is stamped in).
 And I have other details, as these visas to German-Jewish people are part of what I researched the past ten months. … Although THIS passport is truly exceptional — widow of a German diplomat.”

 Thanks to Frank, I can add now the following facts he secured during his extensive research.